Javascript is not enabled.

 Do I need to sign up for Medicare if my former employer’s coverage continues under COBRA?

-COBRA, which stands for the Consolidated Omnibus Budget Reconciliation Act of 1985, is a federal law that requires companies with 20 or more employees to let them continue their group health insurance coverage for up to 18 months after they or their spouse leaves their job.
-(Many states have similar laws for smaller employers.)
+COBRA stands for the Consolidated Omnibus Budget Reconciliation Act of 1985, a federal law that requires companies with 20 or more employees to let them continue their group health insurance coverage for up to 18 months after they or their spouse leaves their job.
 Sometimes COBRA coverage can continue for up to 36 months for certain family members.
+Many states have similar laws for employers with fewer than 20 employees.

-Your coverage won’t change under COBRA, but your premiums usually jump because you have to pay both the employer’s and the employee’s share of the costs.
-Employers generally pay 70 percent to 80 percent of the premiums for their current employees.
+Your coverage won’t change under COBRA but expect your premiums to jump, because you will now pay both the employer’s and the employee’s share of the costs.
+Employers generally pay 70 to 80 percent of the premiums for their current employees.

 Medicare works differently with COBRA, depending on whether you first signed up for COBRA before or after age 65.